surajverma2587/react-basics/docs/README.md

 React components are building blocks to any React application where a composition of smaller components constitute towards the overall complex application.
 Components can be defined as classes or functions in React.

+#### Class-based Components

-* Class-based Components: Components defined as classes currently provide more features compared to components defined as functions.
+Components defined as classes currently provide more features compared to components defined as functions.
 To define a React component class, you need to extend `React.Component`.
 The only method you must define in a `React.Component` subclass is `render()`.

 ```javascript
 import React, { Component } from 'react';